owehbeh/Rocking-AWS-Serverless-A-Real-World-Guide-Notes/readme.md

 Removes the burden of
 - Deployment of Containers
 - Redundancy and availability of Containers
-- Sacling up or down of Containers
+- Scaling up or down of Containers
 - Load balancing
 - Health monitoring
 - Service discovery